-SORT, ASSESS, LIFE-SAVING INTERVENTION, TREATMENT/TRANSPORT PROCESS

-S - Sort
+SORT, ASSESS, LIFE-SAVING INTERVENTION, TREATMENT/TRANSPORT PROCESS S - Sort

-- Global Sorting: Action 1 - Action: "Everyone who can hear me please move to [designated area] and we will help you" (use loud speaker if available) - Goal: Group ambulatory patients using voice commands - Result: Those who follow this command last priority for individual assessment (Green) - Assign someone to keep them together (e.g., PD, FD, a bystander) and notify Incident Command or EMS Group/Branch of number of patients and their location.
+- Global Sorting: Action 1 - Action: "Everyone who can hear me please move to [designated area] and we will help you" (use loud speaker if available) - o Goal: Group ambulatory patients using voice commands - o Result: Those who follow this command last priority for individual assessment (Green) - Assign someone to keep them together (e.g., PD, FD, a bystander) and notify Incident Command or EMS Group/Branch of number of patients and their location.
 Do not forget these victims.
-Someone should re-triage them as soon as possible. - In smaller incidents, such as a motor vehicle crash with a few victims where you do not want any of them to move on their own, skip Action 1, and go to Global Sorting Action 2 - Global Sorting: Action 2 - Action: "If you need help, wave your arm or move your leg and we will be there to help you as soon as possible" - Goal: Identify non-ambulatory patients who can follow commands or make purposeful movements - o Result: Those who follow this command second priority for individual assessment - Global Sorting: Result - Casualties are now prioritized for individual assessment - Priority 1: Still, and those with obvious life threat - Priority 2: Waving/purposeful movements - Priority 3: Walking - Begin assessing all non-ambulatory victims where they lie.
-Each victim should be triaged as quickly as possible.
+Someone must re-triage them as soon as possible. - o In smaller incidents, such as a motor vehicle crash with a few victims where you do not want any of them to move on their own, skip Action 1, and go to Global Sorting Action 2 - Global Sorting: Action 2 - O Action: "If you need help, wave your arm or move your leg and we will be there to help you as soon as possible" - Goal: Identify non-ambulatory patients who can follow commands or make purposeful movements - o Result: Those who follow this command second priority for individual assessment - Global Sorting: Result - o Casualties are now prioritized for individual assessment - Priority 1: Still, and those with obvious life threat - Priority 2: Waving/purposeful movements - Priority 3: Walking